 Holding a green card will make it possible for you to visit the following countries visa-free:

 - Dominican Republic

-On the other hand, whether you can enter in other countries visa free or not it all depends on your nationality, and the visa policy between your home country and destination country.
+On the other hand, whether you can enter other countries visa-free or not it all depends on your nationality, and the visa policy between your home country and destination country.
 I.e. if you are planning to visit the Schengen countries in Europe, your nationality will determine whether you will have to apply for a Schengen Visa from the US or not.